meteor/meteor/meeting-notes.md

-## Initial meeting about guide website
+## Initial meeting about guide website 29th Oct

 With Evan and Sashko